cloudentity/openbanking-sandbox/README.md

     - scopes tab:
       * Openbanking -> introspect_openbaking_tokens
   * once app has been created adjust env variables in docker-compose.yaml file for bank app
-  * go to settings -> Authorization -> Trusted client certificates and put your tpp client certificate there
 * in the `system` workspace
   * create Bank Consent Page application with the following details:
     - grant_types: client_credentials